 As with much of my work I put in a lot of footwork and physical exertion carrying equipment about.

-I would consider myself of average fitness providing no physical problems, however I’ve had numerous ankle surgeries and knee operations in the past so I’m definitely handicapped when it comes to activities such as day hikes.
+I would consider myself of average fitness providing no physical problems, however I’ve had numerous ankle surgeries and knee operations in the past so I’m definitely handicapped when it comes to activities such as mountain top day hikes.

 During the New Zealand trip I tore both calf muscles from over straining them at different stages, this is because my bio mechanics are so messed up from various on-going problems and the equipment is so darn heavy.
 Needless to say when I returned home to the UK I decided it was time for a much needed corrective ankle surgery.

 The big effort hikes were :